(adds fresh quotes, details on euro)

-The dollar index, which measures its performance against a basket of currencies, was down 0.1 percent at 80.478, having hit a one-month high on Wednesday.
+The dollar index, which measures its performance against a basket of currencies, was slightly lower at 80.527, having hit a one-month high on Wednesday.
 It had risen on market speculation that Federal Reserve chair Janet Yellen is leaning towards tightening monetary policy.

-But U.S. yields fell on Thursday, with the 10-year dropping to 2.51 percent, and dragging the dollar down with it.
+But U.S. yields fell on Thursday, with the 10-year dropping to 2.51 percent, and dragging the dollar down.

 The New Zealand dollar continued to struggle after benign local inflation data on Wednesday raised questions about whether the Reserve Bank of New Zealand will continue to tighten much more this year.
-The kiwi last traded at $0.8692, not far from a three-week low of $0.8683 , down 0.4 percent on the day.
+The kiwi fell to a three-week low of $0.8683 , down 0.4 percent on the day.

-(additional reporting by Hideyuki Sano in TOKYO; Editing by Janet Lawrence)
+(Additional reporting by Hideyuki Sano in TOKYO; Editing by Janet Lawrence and Hugh Lawson)